-A heartbroken husband has revealed the moment he realized his wife was on the doomedĀ American Airlines flightĀ that collided with an Army helicopter near Washington, DC.
+A heartbroken husband has revealed the moment he realized his wife was on the doomed American Airlines flight that collided with an Army helicopter near Washington, DC.

 American Airlines Flight 5342 carrying 64 passengers collided with an army Black Hawk helicopter, which was carrying three soldiers, as it approached Ronald Reagan Washington National Airport on Wednesday (January 29).